This is my blog. There are many like it but this blog is mine.

 - Yes it’s heavy.
 But luckily I am a big boy!

-- Yes, tournaments are generally worth the money if you are really a derby fan (as opposed to just going to try to score road rumpus).
+- Yes, tournaments are generally worth the money if you are really a derby fan.

 - I don’t work in any official capacity for either league and thus can only give you some contacts for their media people.
 Sorry I can’t be of more help in this respect, but tickets are not expensive and they have onsite media registration capabilities.
 Maybe consider buying one instead of pursuing a comp entry if you are new?

-- Four Paul C. Buff Einstein E640 each running on a dedicated Vagabond Mini AC inverter.
-Also, Nikon speedlights sometimes when I travel: Two SB-900, a SB-800, a SB-700, and a SB-600.
+- Nikon speedlights sometimes, Einsteins if I feel like dragging them out.
 I use PocketWizard MiniTT1 and FlexTT5 wireless flash controllers.
 If you can afford it, it is very nice.
 ControlTL more or less works like the on-camera TTL that your camera already supports, and it works very well in most cases if you really understand how TTL works.
 If you don’t, you might have expectations that are not in line with what it can deliver.
 I used to use Paul Buff Cybersync triggers.
 They are adequate as basic flash triggers and work much better than the ebay cheapies.
 Their Cybersync Commander controller did not work that great for me at venues but is pretty reliable in a studio.
 With the advent of cheap Pocket Wizard remotes I can’t see buying CyberSync unless you use the Paul Buff lights, in which case they are pretty rad.
 I do have the full CyberSync setup for the Einsteins but rarely use it.
 I also carry a PW MultiMax and two PW Plus III in the bag for remote camera triggering and random moments where they might be useful.
+I do not care for the other trigger brands out there, although they have improved significantly over the years.
 Yes, this is about four answers in one.

 - Yes, you should just suck it up and buy the Think Tank bag.
 Yes, it is expensive.
 But it will last forever and if it breaks they will probably fix it, unless you do something dumb like throw it under a dump truck.
 Even then, they might fix it if you can tell an entertaining enough story.
 Plus, one time they called me stylish on Twitter.